The Bankrate promise

 Bodily injury liability coverage helps pay for the medical expenses or death of another party in an accident that you cause, while property damage liability coverage helps pay for repairs to property that you damage with your vehicle.
-Uninsured/underinsured motorist coverage is designed to pay for your medical bills if you are injured in a hit-and-run or by a driver without the minimum required insurance coverage.
+Uninsured/underinsured motorist coverage is designed to pay for medical bills and related costs for you and your passengers if you are injured in a hit-and-run or by an at-fault driver who is driving uninsured.

 Penalties for driving without insurance in Connecticut

-If you’re caught driving without proof of insurance in Connecticut, you’ll be subject to a $50 fine, plus other fees, for a total of $117.
+If you receive a ticket for no insurance in Connecticut, you may be subject to a $50 fine, plus other fees, for a total of $117.
 But if you’re found driving without an active insurance policy or lend your car to someone else when you don’t have insurance for the vehicle, the penalties are much worse.

 Operating or allowing someone to operate your vehicle if it isn’t insured is considered a Class C Misdemeanor in the state of Connecticut.
-You can expect to face the following consequences as a result:
+According to the latest data, you may face the following consequences as a result:

 - As the vehicle owner, you’d face a $500 fine, up to three months in jail, or both.